-Translation agencies receive requests of all kinds from different industries.
+Translation agencies receive requests from all kinds of different industries.
 Depending on your background, they can assign you to translation/interpretation work that suits your skills and the client’s needs.

 Once you improve your language and translation/interpretation skills, they can then assign you with more niche language services.
-If you specialize even further, then be naturally prepared for specialized work such as legal translation/interpretation, medical translation/interpretation, financial translation/interpretation, and many more along the way.
+If you specialize even further than be naturally prepared for specialized work such as legal translation/interpretation, medical translation/interpretation, financial translation/interpretation, and many more along the way.

 With that in mind, your second language must neatly fall into the list of the most in-demand languages.
-Investopedia lists a number of languages that will help broaden your career, namely :
+Investopedia lists several languages that will help broaden your career, namely:

 - Chinese (Mandarin).